Slytie/GeoMap/README.md

 # GeoMap Model Documentation

 ## Overview
-The `GeoMap` model is a sophisticated neural architecture designed to predict well logs from contextual geological data.
-It leverages a combination of convolutional neural networks (CNNs), transformers, and deconvolutional networks to process spatial and sequential data effectively.
-This model is modified Convolutional Conditional Neural Processes, aimed at improving predictions of oil reserves in geospatial tasks with well log measurements.
+The `GeoMap` model is a modified Convolutional Conditional Neural Processes designed to predict oil reserves from contextual geological data.
+It leverages a combination of convolutional neural networks (CNNs), transformers, and deconvolutional networks to predict spatial probability maps.

 ## Model Architecture
 The `GeoMap` model comprises several key components each responsible for a specific aspect of the learning process: